chrisburnell/chrisburnell.com/src/pages/get-youtube-feed.md

 ---
 title: Get YouTube Feed
-lede: Paste a YouTube channel URL and get the URL to the equivalent Atom Feed for use in your Microsub setup.
+description: Paste a YouTube channel URL and get the URL to the equivalent Atom Feed for use in your Microsub setup.
 js: get-youtube-feed.js
 ---